One thing that can be said for an eight-month course of cancer treatment: it is highly educational. I am learning to suffer.

 —Lisa Stevenson, Life Beside Itself

 In this course we will explore two broad themes: Global Science and Women’s Health.
 We will investigate how these two themes relate to each other through particular case studies.
 Our first series of case studies will look at various relationships within the institution of medicine: between doctors and patients, patients and nurses, doctors and nurses, etc. As we analyze these various relationships, we will consider the way knowledge, power, and choice gets expressed in and through these relationships.
-Our second series of case studies will expand out from those particular relationships within medicine to larger global structures that affect the health of peoples throughout the world, historically and in the present.
-In this section we will explore bioethical issues and the relationship between health and human rights.
+Our second series of case studies will expand out from those specific relationships within medicine to larger global structures that affect the health of peoples throughout the world, historically and in the present.
+In this section we will explore biopolitical issues and the relationship between health and human rights.
 Some of our organizing questions for the semester include: what factors impact health?; what constitutes good care?; and how can we better deliver care throughout the world?
 The course is structured to move from the experience of the ill body in the world to the way global structures affect that particular experience and back again.